 The PTO also sponsors, organizes and runs optional mentoring sessions to assist Science Fair participants with choosing a Science Fair project, following the scientific method, honing their presentation skills, participating in the judging process and addressing other needs.
 Typically, the mentoring sessions take place after school on Tuesdays during January and are open to CTE students (grades 3-5).

 The PTO sponsors and organizes an annual in-school arts program that strives to give each CTE student “up-close” exposure to a professional in the arts.
 The artist is chosen by the Special Teachers on a rotating basis (below).
-The AinR Program typically takes place during the fall semester.
+The AinR Program is a student-favorite week!

 On select dates in early December, the PTO organizes and runs an after-school winter craft workshop during which CTE students (grades K-5) can participate in a craft and/or service project for a minimal fee.